loopbackio/loopback-next/docs/site/Context.md

 ## What is Context?

-- An abstraction of all state and dependencies in your application.
+- An abstraction of all state and dependencies in your application
-- Context is what LoopBack uses to manage everything.
+- LoopBack uses context to manage everything
-- A global registry for anything/everything in your app (all configs, state, dependencies, classes, etc).
+- A global registry for anything/everything in your app (all configs, state, dependencies, classes, etc)
 - An [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)
-  container used to inject dependencies into your code.
+  container used to inject dependencies into your code

 ### Why is it important?

-- You can use the context as a way to give loopback more "info" so that other dependencies in your app may retrieve it (ie. a centralized place/global builtin/in-memory storage mechanism).
+- You can use the context as a way to give loopback more "info" so that other dependencies in your app may retrieve it.
+It works as a centralized place/ global built-in/in-memory storage mechanism.
 - LoopBack can help "manage" your resources automatically (through [Dependency Injection](Dependency-injection.md) and decorators).
-- You have full access to updated/real-time application + request state at all times.
+- You have full access to updated/real-time application and request state at all times.

 ## How to create a context?